-Are you interested in localization engineering and wondering what is the localization engineer definition exactly?
+Are you interested in localization engineering?
+Wondering exactly what a localization engineer does?

-- Gathering all resource files that contain translatable text (ie .resx, .po, .strings etc.)
+- Gathering all resource files that contain translatable text (e.g. resx, .po, .strings)

-- Identifying internal and external assets that require translation (images, help files etc.)
+- Identifying internal and external assets that require translation (e.g. images, help files)

-- If necessary, performing internationalization and pseudo localization testing to make sure the software is actually ready for localization (Not sure about the difference?
+- If necessary, performing internationalization and pseudolocalization testing to make sure the software is ready for localization (Not sure about the difference?
 Read about internationalization vs localization)

 - Gathering the source files (InDesign, Photoshop, etc.)